 The Hartford makes it easy to get a quote online in about three minutes, but you will need to provide some information about your business, including the number of employees, annual revenue, and tax filing status.

-When we used The Hartford’s online tool to get a sample quote, a basic business liability policy with a $500,000 limit per claim, $1 million aggregate limit, plus professional liability or E&O coverage came out to $789 per year for a single-owner operation in a low-risk industry with a home office.
-It is relatively affordable to add additional coverage, including hired and non-owned auto coverage ($119 per year) or a waiver of subrogation ($49 per year).
+When we used The Hartford’s online tool to get a sample quote, a basic business liability policy with a $500,000 limit per claim, $1 million aggregate limit, plus professional liability or E&O coverage came out to be a relatively reasonable price per year for a single-owner operation in a low-risk industry with a home office.
+It is relatively affordable to add additional coverage, including hired and non-owned auto coverage or a waiver of subrogation.

 The Hartford’s customer reviews are second-to-none, with a 4.8-star (out of 5) claims rating from policyholders.
 The carrier has ranked among the “World’s Most Ethical Companies” by Ethisphere 12 times.